Leon Makielski: Early life and career

 Born to Polish immigrants in 1885 in Morris Run, Pennsylvania, Makielski spent the greater part of his youth in South Bend, Indiana, but eventually relocated to Illinois to pursue his education in art.
 From 1903 until 1909 he studied at the Art Institute of Chicago; it was there that he was the recipient of the "John Quincy Adams Traveling Fellowship" four times consecutively, and, at the age of 23, became an instructor.

 In 1909, Makielski traveled to Paris to study at the Academie Julian and Academie Grande Chaumiere, which was made financially possible by his patron and mentor, John Mohler Studebaker.
 In the village of Giverny he was able to establish himself as an artist, but it was through his travels throughout Europe that he found inspiration in the romantic countryside as depicted by the French Impressionists, and became prolific in creating eye-catching landscapes which he captured in plain air.
 It was through such images that he gained acceptance into the European art community and was included in the most prestigious exhibitions in 1910 and 1911: Le Salon.
 He was able to show two paintings both years of the exhibitions, but undoubtedly it was the "Portrait of Penelope Peterson" from Le Salon 1911 that most beautifully captures his talent in portraiture.

 He returned to the U.S. in 1913 and settled in Ann Arbor, Michigan.
-He taught at Meinzinger School of Art in Detroit, and in 1915 he began teaching at the University of Michigan.
-He continued his teaching career at the University until 1927 when he decided to concentrate solely on painting portraits of notable figures, which included faculty and administrators of the University of Michigan, prominent professionals and business leaders, as well as state and local politicians.
+He taught at Meinzinger Art School in Detroit, and in 1915 he began teaching at the University of Michigan.
+He continued his teaching career at the university until 1927 when he decided to concentrate solely on painting portraits of notable figures, which included faculty and administrators of the University of Michigan, prominent professionals and business leaders, as well as state and local politicians.
 In addition to teaching art at the University of Michigan and at the Meinzinger Art School, he taught at the Jewish Community Center.
 He was also a Works Progress Administration painter, and in 1934 Leon and his brother, architect Bronislau Makielski, were commissioned to paint a mural in the Lincoln Consolidated School District.
 In 1925 he was initiated into The Scarab Club, where he taught fellow members portraiture through the 1950s.